 Q: How is IBM's approach different from competing security platforms?

-It's about bringing more integration and to bear across a spaghetti, patchwork approach that most organizations have built in.
+It's about bringing more integration and automation to bear across a spaghetti, patchwork approach that most organizations have built in.
 Most security products fulfill a very specific but limited role, but attacks and threats today are multi-faceted.
-You might see a glimmer of an attack in one part of your enterprise and you might see a glimmer of that attack somewhere else.
+You might see a glimmer of an in one part of your enterprise and you might see a glimmer of that attack somewhere else.

 But putting the pieces together and connecting the dots is very difficult to do.
 That's why compromises so often take months to be detected.
 And once detected, an organization rarely knows what's actually been compromised in terms of data and so on.